 Welcome to Acorn Class

 At Hever School, we know just how important the first year of school is for you and your child.
-My name is Miss Bond and I am the Class Teacher for Acorn Class (Reception children).
+My name is Miss Colvin and I am the Class Teacher of Acorn Class (Reception children).
 Please do not hesitate to contact me with any queries that you may have about Early Years Education.

 In Acorn class, we have created a fantastic and inspiring learning environment with the aim of encouraging enthusiastic learners.